 Non-Releasable Due to Injury

 What does it mean?

-Animals may become injured when they are in the wild and be taken to a rehabilitation center.
-Those that are not able to be re-released to the wild may be used in Zoos or Museums for education purposes.
+Animals may become injured when they are in the wild and then are taken to a rehabilitation center.
+Those that are not able to be re-released to the wild may be used in zoos or museums for education purposes.

+Non-Releasable Due to Injury